-Open to students in the first year of post-16 education.
+Intermediate problem solving competition for students in their first year of post-16 education.

 Sign up for the iBO 2024

 The competition is open to students in the first year of post-16 education (Y12 in England and Wales, Y13 in Northern Ireland, S5 in Scotland and equivalent year groups worldwide).

 The competition consists of a one-hour multiple choice paper to be taken online.
 Questions are set on topics students are likely to have covered at GCSE and in their first year of A level.
 Some additional ideas will be introduced requiring their problem solving skills and understanding of core principals.